How Amboy Dukes’ ‘Journey to the Center of the Mind’ Bridged Psychedelia and Hard Rock

 Though drug connotations are obvious, the notoriously anti-drug Nugent claimed to be unaware of such things.
 "I've been criticized so many times because, 'oh yeah, sure Ted, you didn't know that was about drugs,'" he said on VH1's Behind the Music.
 "I thought, 'good idea, journey to the center of your mind ... good idea.'
 A person should always reflect."
-Whether Nugent believed it, it certainly fit the ongoing hallucinatory mood of the times.
+Whether Nugent believed that, it certainly fit the ongoing hallucinatory mood of the times.

-Despite the raunch of much of the material, there is also a more pop sensibility to Journey to the Center of the Mind that plays through nicely.
+Despite the raunch of much of the material, there is also more pop sensibility to Journey to the Center of the Mind that plays through nicely.
 When that approach works, such as on "Missionary Mary," it's truly clicks.
 The approach is more tentative on "Why Is a Carrot More Orange Than an Orange," which delves deeper into waters more familiar to the Strawberry Alarm Clock or even the Lemon Pipers.
-It's pseudo-intellectual gibberish lyrics and an almost bubblegum musical approach seem a step too far for the Amboy Dukes.
+Its pseudo-intellectual gibberish lyrics and an almost bubblegum musical approach seem a step too far for the Amboy Dukes.
 The second half of side two plays out like a suite, with the songs – all written by Farmer – connecting to each other.

 Even in the album's more pop-oriented moments, however, Nugent can be found trying to push things in a harder-edged direction.
 The "Journey to the Center of the Mind" single charted at No. 16, but the LP only hit No. 74.
 Nugent wanted a full-on heavy band and, within a couple more years, he would be the sole original member left in the Amboy Dukes.